assemblyline/buildpack_deps/README.md

 # Assemblyline
 ## BuildpackDeps
-Based on Ubuntu 14.04.01, this image should include all the dependencies required to install dependencies under several language stacks.
+Based on Ubuntu 14.04, this image should include all the dependencies required to install dependencies under several language stacks.

 ### Suported Langage Stacks
 * Ruby

 ### Automated Build
-This image is built automaticly on docker hub.
+This image is built automaticly on quay.io

-`docker pull assemblyline/buildpack_deps`
+`docker pull quay.io/assemblyline/buildpack_deps`

 ### Update Schedule
 The image is tested for package updates once an hour and rebuilt if required.